TheDigitalFrontier/entity-disambiguation/README.md

     $ poetry run pre-commit install

+## Developing and Running (every time)
-### 3. Running code (every time)
+### Running code
 Before running this package, we recommend deactivating all other Python environmennts (including the Conda `base` environment) to avoid other Python versions and packages taking presedence over the ones we defined using Poetry

     $ conda deactivate

-To run Jupyter Notebooks, you can use the command
+To run code (like a `.py` script), tests, or other commands in the terminal using the Poetry-managed virtual environment, prepend the command with `poetry run`

+    $ poetry run <your-command>

+Launching Jupyter Notebook like so will use the virtual environment as the default `python3`-named kernel

     $ poetry run jupyter notebook

-(Optional) To use the virtual environment with the specified dependencies, for instance to run a `.py` script directly in terminal
+(Optional) Rather than prepending `poetry run` before every command, you can enter into the virtual environment shell to run commands within the environment

     $ poetry shell

-(Optional) From within the Poetry shell, to check Python interpreters available to Poetry
+(Optional) To check Python interpreters available to Poetry

     $ poetry env info

-### 4. Managing dependencies (every time)
+### Managing dependencies
-**Use Poetry** to manage dependencies and your virtual environment.
+Always use Poetry to manage dependencies and your virtual environment.
 This way other contributors can run and build on your work without having to debug or struggle with dependencies.
 Consistency is key.

 Add or remove dependencies using Poetry.
 See the full documentation [here](https://python-poetry.org/docs/cli/#add).
 For instance, to install numpy in the virtual environment: